saudashfaq/blm-anager-saas/PRODUCT_SHOWCASE.md

-# Backlinks Manager - Professional Backlink Management Solution
+# Backlinks Validator - Professional Backlink Management Solution

-![Backlinks Manager Banner]
+![Backlinks Validator Banner]

 ## 🚀 Overview

-Backlinks Manager is a powerful, professional-grade tool designed for SEO experts, digital marketers, and website owners who need to manage, track, and optimize their backlink profiles effectively.
+Backlinks Validator is a powerful, professional-grade tool designed for SEO experts, digital marketers, and website owners who need to manage, track, and optimize their backlink profiles effectively.
 This comprehensive solution streamlines the entire backlink management process, from acquisition to monitoring and maintenance.

 ## 💼 Perfect For